MirjamC/xml-workshop/_sources/10_tei_BS.md

 poems
 ```

 As you can see we now have the poems numbered per chapter, and each chapters nicely numbered as well.
-This Datarfame will make a nice and ordered dataset for further analysis or presentation.
+This datafame will make a nice and ordered dataset for further analysis or presentation.

 Having extracted different types of content and saving them to text and csv, we could, for example, use these for further analyses.
 Remember that saving files without specifying a pathname saves them to the root folder of Jupyter.
 This folder might clutter up quickly and it is wise to clean it up regularly or keep it clean by specifying a pathname to a specific folder.